Why don’t girls around the world have equal access to education? Why don’t women have equal pay and equal opportunity in the workplace?

 We launch a new Code Club in the Nigerian city Lagos in collaboration with the Oando Foundation.

 Theirworld’s first Code Clubs for girls are launched in Kenya and Uganda, in partnership with Kano, Codeacademy and Africa Gathering.

 We launch the #RewritingTheCode campaign at Facebook's International Women’s Day event in London.

-Naimh Deehan enters the RewritingTheCode campaign to the D&AD New Blood Award (set by by Theirworld, WPP & The Partners).
+Naimh Deehan enters the RewritingTheCode campaign to the D&AD New Blood Award.